xakur/soppusite/_posts/2023-11-06-goodbye-happiness-the-key-to-true-happiness.md

 Experience true happiness by embracing and savoring all the comforts that are available to you in this very moment.
 Appreciate yourself in the moment as well.

-[Being in the present enables us to fully experience everything that is around us.](https://time.com/collection/guide-to-happiness/4856944/secrets-happier-life/) Choosing to live in the present can alleviate anxiety, saving your valuable time and mental energy from being consumed by thoughts about the future.
+[Being in the present enables us to fully experience everything that is around us.](https://time.com/collection/guide-to-happiness/4856944/secrets-happier-life/) Choosing to live in the moment can alleviate anxiety, saving your valuable time and mental energy from being consumed by thoughts about the future.

 ![smiling woman touching heart](https://images.pexels.com/photos/5340278/pexels-photo-5340278.jpeg)